YoFirmy/bank_tech_test/README.md

 This is a program for interacting with a bank account.

 ## Set up
-This program runs in the command line.
-Once you have Forked/Cloned this repo, simply open up irb and run:
+Once you have Forked/Cloned this repo run:
 ```
-> require './lib/bank_account.rb'
+> bundle
 ```
 Check the [How to use](#how-to-use) section for further details on how to interact with the program.